Vitaliy-Hymon/reset-css/README.md

-# reset-css
+# Reset CSS
-A simple reset.css for my web projects
+This is a custom built reset.css for my own projects based on my experience and preference when building things in CSS.